Probate Q&A Series

 Probate Estate Treatment of Personal Accounts

 Under North Carolina law, a decedent’s estate includes all property owned at death, subject to certain exceptions.
-Once you file the will or petition for administration, the clerk of superior court begins probate under Chapter 28A of the North Carolina General Statutes.
-Unless an account names a payable-on-death (POD) beneficiary or is owned jointly with rights of survivorship, the bank will freeze the account.
+Once you file the will or petition for administration, the clerk of superior court begins estate administration under Chapter 28A of the North Carolina General Statutes.
+Unless an account names a payable-on-death (POD) beneficiary or is owned jointly with rights of survivorship, the bank may restrict access to the account until a duly qualified personal representative is appointed.
 The executor or administrator then inventories the account and disburses funds in accordance with N.C.G.S. § 28A-2-1 and related provisions.

 Exception: Beneficiary Designations and Joint Accounts

 If the decedent named a POD beneficiary, the bank pays the funds directly to that person without probate.
 Similarly, joint accounts with rights of survivorship pass immediately to the surviving owner.
-Neither type merges into the probate estate.
+Neither type becomes part of the probate estate.

 Corporate Accounts and Separate Entity Rule

 A corporation is a legal entity distinct from its shareholders.
 Corporate bank accounts remain corporate assets after an owner’s death.
-The corporate veil doctrine—codified in N.C.G.S. § 55-1-14—prevents personal and corporate assets from mixing.
+The corporate veil doctrine prevents personal and corporate assets from mixing.
 An individual owner’s death does not merge corporate funds into a personal probate estate.

 Sole Proprietorships and Unincorporated Businesses

 In a sole proprietorship, the business has no separate legal identity.
-Its bank account is the owner’s personal account in the eyes of the court.
-On death, those funds enter the probate estate like any other personal asset.
+Its bank account is generally treated as the owner’s asset rather than as property of a separate legal entity.
+On death, those funds enter the probate estate like any other personal asset, unless otherwise structured to pass outside probate.

 Key Points to Consider